Fitness Model Ainsley Rodriguez Drives Instagram Wild With Yet Another Bikini Workout

 12 MIN CORE & ABS ???? .
 Drop some ❤️???????? and save for later! .
 Try 50 sec of work followed by 10 seconds of rest and repeat for 3 rounds ???? ___________ ESPAÑOL ???????? .
 12 MIN de abdominales! .
 50 segundos de trabajo seguido de 10 segundos de descanso y repite durante 3 rondas ???? . #abworkout #bandworkout #coreworkout

-Fans loved the post, and it soon received nearly 28,000 likes and around 680 comments.
+Fans loved the post, and it has received nearly 28,000 likes and around 680 comments.

 “Your body!
 Amazing!!” gushed a fan, with several hallelujah hand emoji.